prototypefund/Digital_Bargeld-docs/api-mint.rst

       H_wire: HashCode;

       // SHA-512 hash of the contact of the merchant with the customer.
 Further
-      // details are never disclosed to the mint.
+      // details are never disclosed to the exchange.
       H_contract: HashCode;

       // coin's public key, both ECDHE and EdDSA.